Benefits of Nuclear

 Strong safety culture and safe work environment

-Nuclear energy industry has developed for itself one of the strongest safety cultures of any industry.
+Nuclear energy industry has developed one of the strongest safety cultures of any industry.
 The safest industrial job in America is in the commercial nuclear industry, with less than 1 fatal injury per 100,000 workers.
-Nuclear’s profound safety culture and the revised assessments about the exaggerated claims of the risks associated with low levels of radiation exposure, make working in nuclear one of the safest energy jobs available anywhere.
+Nuclear’s profound safety culture and newly emerging understandings downgrading the risks associated with low levels of radiation exposure, make working in nuclear one of the safest energy jobs available anywhere.

-In stark contrast, nuclear energy’s primary competitor, the fossil fuel industry, is one of the most dangerous and lethal industries on the planet.
-According to the U.S. Bureau of Labor Statistics, the fossil fuel industry caused well over 500 deaths between 2018 and 2022 from mining, quarrying, and oil and gas extraction.
+In stark contrast, the fossil fuel industry, is one of the most dangerous and lethal industries on the planet, causing well over 500 deaths between 2018 and 2022 from mining, quarrying, and oil and gas extraction.
 These numbers do not reflect other injuries, damage or deaths within the broader fossil fuel ecosystem.
 When there are explosions and fires from train derailments, shipping accidents, or accidents at refineries, storage facilities, at shipping terminals, chemical plants, or pipeline leaks in industrial, business or residential areas, those injuries and deaths are not counted.
-Also not included: 4 million premature deaths from air pollution tied to burning fossil fuels, deaths of environmental defenders who’ve died for opposing fossil fuel developments, or any of the costs, damage, injuries and deaths from climate change, which is being directly caused by burning fossil fuels.
+Also not included: 4 million premature deaths from air pollution tied to burning fossil fuels or any of the costs, damage, injuries, species extinctions and deaths from climate change, which is predominantly caused by burning fossil fuels.

 Sources: Visual Capitalist, Charted: The Safest and Deadliest Energy Sources, Forbes, Which Industry Offers The Safest Jobs In America: Nuclear Or Logging?; Journal of Occupational and Environmental Hygiene, Cancer risk assessment, its wretched history and what it means for public health, Grist, Fossil fuel industries kill and injure an awful lot of their workers, YaleEnvironment 360, Close to 2,000 Environmental Activists Killed Over Last Decade

 The EROEI is an analysis of energy returned on energy invested.
 Finding a fuel’s EROEI means working out how much energy it takes to generate a useable unit of power.
 In the case of oil, you need to find the oil, drill the well, pump oil out, ship it to where it is refined, refine it and then ship it to where it will be used by the customer.
 Given that each type of energy is very different, it’s not always a simple equation as to what should or should not be included.
 In the case of oil, should the entire distribution network of gas stations be included?
-What should be considered the payback period?
-There are no clear guidelines and biases can impact the calculations but, in general, a high EROEI means you get a lot of useable energy out for very little energy expended.
-This is a measure of productivity leverage, which is what modern societies need to thrive and maintain high-quality lives.
-Goehring & Rozencwajg have written a fairly exhaustive analyses, starting with the EROEI of food and horses as sources of energy, moving through time to the use of biomass, wind mills, coal, oil, gas, nuclear energy and solar panels.
-Their analysis pairs economic growth and technological advancements to the uses of higher EROEI types of energy, specifically fossil fuels.
-They found that the EROEI of nuclear power far exceeds all other types of energy.
+What should be the payback period?
+There are no definitive guidelines and biases can impact the calculations but, in general, a high EROEI means you get far more useable energy out for little energy expended.
+Modern societies need this energy leverage to thrive and maintain high-quality lives.
+Goehring & Rozencwajg have written a compelling analysis, starting with the EROEI of food, beef tallow, wood and horses as early sources of energy, through to the use of wind mills, solar, coal, oil, gas, and nuclear energy.
+Their analysis shows how technological advancements correlate to the adoption of higher EROEI types of energy, specifically fossil fuels.
+They found that the EROEI of nuclear power far exceeds all other types of energy and is more than triple that of fossil fuels.

 Sources: Stanford, Energy and Dystopia: Energy Returned on Invested; Goehring & Rozencwajg, The Distortions of Cheap Energy